 Likewise, those pooches past the prime of their life can rely on stronger bones to help them stay mobile even long into their later years.

-In fact, as low-sugar or low-fat alternative to traditional dog treats, carrots can be quite a good substitution, reinforcing good behaviour as much as they do health and wellbeing.
+In fact, as low-sugar or low-fat alternative to traditional dog treats, carrots can be quite a good substitution, reinforcing good behavior as much as they do health and wellbeing.

 How many carrots can a dog eat daily?

-While humans are recommended five portions of fruit or vegetables a day in order to lead long, healthy and active lives, it’s a bit of a different story for dogs.
+While humans are recommended five portions of fruit or vegetables a day to lead long, healthy and active lives, it’s a bit of a different story for dogs.

-Their nutritional and digestive needs are quite different to our own, so we must always be mindful not to overdo it when finding new ways to treat our beloved animals.
+Their nutritional and digestive needs are quite different from our own, so we must always be mindful not to overdo it when finding new ways to treat our beloved animals.

 Vets and experts often agree that much of this is made more tricky due to the fact that dogs come in all shapes and sizes – no other animal in the world is so diverse within its own species as dogs can be.

-Smaller and younger dogs, quite naturally, would need to eat less carrots than larger dogs, and older dogs of all sizes should always take care in their diet too.
+Smaller and younger dogs, quite naturally, would need to eat fewer carrots than larger dogs, and older dogs of all sizes should always take care of their diet too.